-We conduct business with one related party company, Lite-On Semiconductor Corporation and its subsidiaries and affiliates (collectively, "LSC").
-LSC is our largest stockholder, owning approximately 18% of our outstanding Common Stock as of December 31, 2013.
-We also conduct business with one significant company, Keylink International (B.V.I.)
-Inc. and its subsidiaries and affiliates (collectively, "Keylink").
-Keylink is a 5% joint venture partner in our Shanghai manufacturing facilities.
-The Audit Committee reviews all related party transactions for potential conflict of interest situations on an ongoing basis.
+The Audit Committee of the Board of Directors reviews all related party transactions for potential conflict of interest situations on an ongoing basis.
 We believe that all related party transactions are on terms no less favorable to us than would be obtained from unaffiliated third parties.
-For more information concerning our relationships with LSC and Keylink, see "Risk Factors- One of our largest external suppliers is also a related party.
-The loss of this supplier could harm our business, results of operations and financial condition." in Part I, Item 1A and Note 14 of "Notes to Consolidated Financial Statements" of this Annual Report for additional information.
+For more information concerning our relationships with LSC, Keylink and Nuvoton, see "Risk Factors - One of our external suppliers is also a related party.
+The loss of this supplier could harm our business, operating results and financial condition." in Part I, Item 1A and Note 14 of "Notes to Consolidated Financial Statements" of this Annual Report for additional information.